LquenS/ls-inventoryhud-docs/BASICS.md

 ### ShopItems
 - ShopItems is shop items you can edit freely.
 - You can add or you can remove items, items created with info
-- (DO NOT MORE INFO ITEMS MORE THAN 1 LIKE WEAPONS)
+- (DO NOT MORE INFO ITEMS AMOUNT MORE THAN 1 LIKE WEAPONS)